-Ownership of Common Stock by our Named Executive Officers is encouraged by management and the Board to align executives' interests with those of our shareholders.
+Ownership of Common Stock by our Named Executive Officers and other Executive Officers is encouraged by management and the Board to align executives' interests with those of our shareholders.
 As a result, stock ownership guidelines were formally established in 2004.
-Ownership shares are made up of all forms of Common Stock including vested performance share units that are either deferred or paid out in Common Stock, and unvested and vested restricted stock units.
+Ownership shares are made up of all forms of Common Stock, as well as vested performance share units that are deferred and unvested restricted stock units.
 Ownership shares do not include unvested or vested stock options, unvested performance share units or pledged shares.

-The Named Executive Officers have an annual share target defined as base salary on each April 1 multiplied by their ownership multiple of base salary divided by the 52-week average closing stock price set each April 1.
-The ownership multiples of base salary depend on the executive's role in the Company and are shown below.
+The Named Executive Officers and other Executive Officers have an annual share target defined as base salary on each April 1st multiplied by their ownership multiple of base salary divided by the 52-week average closing stock price set each April 1st.
+The ownership multiples of base salary depend on the executive's role in the Company and are as shown in the following table for the Named Executive Officers.
 The Committee has assigned these particular multiples to match or exceed market practice, and to represent a significant portion of the overall compensation package to reinforce the alignment of management's decision making with shareholder interests.

+Multiple of Base Salary Used to

+Position Establish Ownership Target

+Co-President 10x

-Position Multiple of Base Salary Used to Establish Ownership Target President 10x Executive Vice President and President - Merchandising 10x Executive Vice President and President - Nordstrom.com 10x Executive Vice President and Chief Financial Officer 4x Executive Vice President - Strategy and Development 3x
+Executive Vice President and Chief Financial Officer 4x

+Executive Vice President - Human 0

+Resources 3X

-Under our guidelines, Named Executive Officers and other select executives are required to arrange for stock transactions in accordance with an SEC Rule 10b5-1 trading plan.
-These plans predetermine the timing, number of shares and price at which an executive may buy or sell Company shares.
-These executives must also achieve and retain a minimum holding of 100% of their ownership targets before they may sell Nordstrom stock.
+Under our guidelines, Named Executive Officers and other Executive Officers are required to arrange for stock transactions in accordance with an SEC Rule 10b5-1 trading plan.
+These plans predetermine the timing, number of shares and price at which an Executive Officer may buy or sell Company shares.
+The Executive Officers must also achieve and retain a minimum holding of 100% of their ownership targets before they may sell Company shares.